DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 – Day 11, 20 Oct:

-On a taxi that took us VND 415k, and 2 strange guys we just met at the airport, we went straight to Hoi An, Vietnam after had arrived to Da Nang.
-The noon at Hoi An that time was boiling hot, I was like a meat in a burning pan!
+On a taxi that took us VND 415k, and 2 strange guys we just met at the airport, we went straight to Hoi An, Vietnam after had arrived at Da Nang.
+The noon at Hoi An that time was boiling hot, I was like meat in a burning pan!
 Unfortunately, our homestay did not have AC which was the most wanted stuff for us at that time.
-We ran around the town to find a coffee shop with AC and luckily, Hoi An Rostery had a cool room (the only place that we could find AC at the old town) so we can stay there till afternoon.
+We ran around the town to find a coffee shop with AC and luckily, Hoi An Rostery had a cool room (the only place that we could find AC in the old town) so we could stay there till afternoon.

-And what to do when the night come?
-We strolled around the old town to take pictures and enjoyed the foods, and sat on a boat propelled by a ferry man to go around the river along the town and dropped the paper lantern.
+And what to do when the night comes?
+We strolled around the old town to take pictures and enjoyed the food and sat on a boat propelled by a ferryman to go around the river along the town and dropped the paper lantern.

 – Day 12, 21 Oct:

 After having breakfast, we went to a handmade leather workshop to visit some friends.
-The workshop was really nice, it had classes for people to learn on how to work with leather and create products.
-It also had some finished products for sale with very good price.
-Furthermore, the second floor of the workshop was a nice homestay that visitors can rent for staying.
+The workshop was really nice, it had classes for people to learn how to work with leather and create products.
+It also had some finished products for sale at a very good price.
+Furthermore, the second floor of the workshop was a nice homestay that visitors could rent to stay.

 xoaxoa-che-thebroadlife-travel-ancienttown-hoian-vietnam-wanderlust